Psychotherapy for women who second-guess everything

 About Me

-Hi I’m Kate, I work with women who grew up without consistent emotional attunement or reliable emotional support, and who now experience ongoing difficulties with relationships, self-worth, or emotional regulation.
+Hi I’m Kate, a psychotherapist with over 12 years experience of working with women who grew up without consistent emotional attunement or reliable emotional support, and who now experience ongoing difficulties with relationships, self-worth, or emotional regulation.

 A thoughtful place to speak openly, reflect deeply, and understand yourself better.
 We’ll take time exploring what hasn’t made sense.